Quickstart: Create a data factory by using the Azure Data Factory UI

 Switch to the Sink tab in the copy activity settings, and select OutputDataset for Sink Dataset.

-In this step, you test run the pipeline before deploying it to Data Factory.
+In this step, you debug the pipeline before deploying it to Data Factory.

 Confirm that you see an output file in the output folder of the adftutorial container.
-If the output folder does not exist, the Data Factory service automatically creates it.
+If the output folder doesn't exist, the Data Factory service automatically creates it.

 Trigger the pipeline manually

 Before you trigger a pipeline, you must publish entities to Data Factory.
-To publish, select Publish All in the left pane.
+To publish, select Publish All on the top.

-To trigger the pipeline manually, select Trigger on the toolbar, and then select Trigger Now.
+To trigger the pipeline manually, select Add Trigger on the pipeline toolbar, and then select Trigger Now.
+On the Pipeline Run page, select Finish.

 Monitor the pipeline